pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1811 Working with Spark in Airflow

+Today I can't create a Spark session from an Airflow DAG to my local Spark cluster, I have various problems with this approach related with my Airflow cluster is working in a container environment, and my Apache Spark is installed locally in my machine.
+In the Udemy course that I did last week, I learned how to run a task with the Docker operator in a container environment, and running the task in a container environment is a good way, the problem with this approach is that we can't share data between the tasks in this way.
+Well, I will have to continue investigating how to solve this problem and learn different ways to work with Spark and Airflow.

 ### Day 1810 Another DAG

 Today I created a Airflow DAG to extract some JSON data from an open API using the HTTP operator, also I created a another DAG to monitor the pull request created into a  GitHub repository, if the commit messages have some pattern, the DAG is executed and print some elements in the console.
 Building these basics DAGs is helping me to understand Airflow concepts and practicing Python and Airflow.